 In some cases, you may want to track and graph metrics separately from your client.
 For example, if your client independently weighs themself, you can allow them to log their weights separately from your in-session weights.
 Use the same metric within Healthie, but the graph results will show both of your metrics separately over time.

-“Eating Disorders” default
+“Eating Disorders” Default Settings

 When working with clients that have (or are recovering from) eating disorders, you can automatically set food journals to default to the “Eating Disorder” setting.
 Choose this as your default for all clients (ie if you work exclusively with eating disorders clients) or make it the default setting for an individual client.
 Client’s will NOT know or see that they are on an “eating disorder” default setting.